iracic82/Infoblox---Secure-GenAI/01-review-architecture-and-deploy-resources/assignment.md

 ## Time for the Next Challenge

 Now we've inspected the playing field its game time.
-Click **Check**!
+Click **NEXT**!